adi1998/DisableFullscreenEffects/README.md

 ## Disable Fullscreen Effects
 Disables fullscreen effects like radial blur, bloom and hitstop.
+Also has the option to disable the "camera following the mouse" effect.
 This doesn't capture every such effect since some are hardcoded into the animation data.

-Can be configured to toggle blur, bloom and hitstop through the r2modman config editor.
+Can be configured to toggle blur, bloom, hitstop and camera-mouse tether through the r2modman config editor.

 ## Installation